Fine-grained List-wise Alignment for Generative Medication Recommendation

-To evaluate the quality of intermediate states, we define a step-level potential function $\varphi(\text{step}(t))$ incorporating: (1) \textbf{Correctness}: Jaccard similarity to the ground-truth set $\mathcal{M}_{\text{GT}}$, (2) \textbf{Adherence}: constraint violation with respect to the candidate set $\mathcal{M}_C$, and (3) \textbf{Safety}: DDI-based risk from the interaction graph $\bm{D}$.
+To evaluate the quality of intermediate states, we define a step-level potential function $\varphi(\text{step}(t))$ incorporating: (1) \textbf{Correctness}: Jaccard similarity to the ground-truth set $\mathcal{M}_{\text{GT}}$, (2) \textbf{Adherence}: constraint violation with respect to the candidate set $\mathcal{M}_C$ (all unique medications in the processed training data), and (3) \textbf{Safety}: DDI-based risk from the interaction graph $\bm{D}$.
 The potential function is given by:

 where: {

 }